 - Chelsea Hotel (downtown): A pretty downtown hotel with two indoor pools, sauna, hot tub, onsite dining, wine bar and games room.
 Also great for families.
 A supervised kid centre, teen lounge, treasures chests and waterslide.
 Plus an onsite restaurant with kid-friendly buffet options.

 - The Ritz-Carlton (next to Aquarium): A luxurious hotel with onsite dining, spa, indoor saltwater pool, hot tub and sauna.
 Rooms have deep soaker tubs and floor-to-ceiling window views.
 Also fun for families, with packages including in-room movies, a tent and liquid nitrogen ice cream-making class!
 Families get access to the Club Lounge with breakfast, lunch, snacks and board games.

 - Hotel X (waterfront): A luxury hotel in Toronto right on the water, with a gorgeous rooftop pool, elegant restaurant, beauty boutique, spa and theaters.
 Rooms have large windows with amazing lake or city views.
 Some have balconies.
 Families have access to cribs, mini robes, kid-friendly bath products, and a supervised play centre nearby.

-Road Trip from Toronto to NIAGARA FALLS
+Toronto to NIAGARA FALLS Road Trip

 One-way, your Toronto to Niagara Falls road trip is 130km and 1 hour 15 minutes.
 My bucket list road trip idea from Toronto includes stopping at the African Lion Safari, which adds an hour.
 Niagara-on-the-Lake is about 30 minutes north of Niagara Falls, and where I’d recommend staying for the night.